Read This First

 Prompt 4: Do neurodivergents tend to report more or less general happiness than neurotypicals?

-The section turns on General Happiness Among Neurodivergent vs and Personal and Environmental Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep General Happiness Among Neurodivergent vs and Personal and Environmental Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep General Happiness Among Neurodivergent vs distinct from Personal and Environmental Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep General Happiness Among Neurodivergent vs distinct from Personal and Environmental Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Autism Spectrum Disorder (ASD)